 Lower Risk of Chronic Diseases

 Plant-based diets are linked to a reduced risk of chronic diseases such as heart disease, diabetes, and cancer.
-This is largely due to plant foods’ high concentration of antioxidants, fiber, and healthy fats.
+This is mainly due to plant foods’ high concentration of antioxidants, fiber, and healthy fats.
 A diet rich in whole, unprocessed plant foods can help lower cholesterol, reduce blood pressure, and support a healthy weight.

 Weight Management

 Switching to a plant-based diet can also help with weight management.
 Plant foods are lower in calories but high in nutrients, meaning you can eat satisfying meals without overeating.
-The fiber found in fruits, vegetables, and whole grains keeps you feeling full longer, reducing the temptation to snack on unhealthy foods.
+The fiber found in fruits, vegetables, and whole grains keeps you full longer, reducing the temptation to snack on unhealthy foods.

 Improved Digestion